lucaong/similaria/README.md

   Set( 5, 1, 2 )
 )

-// Tell similaria to learn this preference set for ( set <- preferenceSets ) similaria.addPreferenceSet( set )
+/* Tell similaria to learn this preference set: */ for ( set <- preferenceSets ) similaria.addPreferenceSet( set )

 /*